Aknolagon/Aknolagon/README.md

 That's why, I started a training at Wild Code School to become a Web and Mobile Web developer.

-You can discorver more about me in my portfolio, here the link :
+You can discover more about myself in my portfolio, here the following link :